MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-Presence is an indication of your availability or status in the application.
+Presence is an indication of your agent's availability or status in the application.

 :::image type="content" source="media/oceh-presence-icon.png" alt-text="Agent presence status.":::

 ## Prerequisites

 For the presence status or presence icon to display correctly, enable in your browser for all modes.
+Sai, something is missing this sentence.
+Should cookies be enabled?

 ## View your presence status